alloba/book-of-hours-notes/Book Of Hours/books/Against the Sisterhood of the Knock and the Foulness of their Depraved Customs.md

 ### Partial Study Description
 I'm Reading...

-Hieronymus claims that the powers served by the [[Sisterhood of the Triple Knot]] made an arrangement: the [[Thunderskin]] loved the Yew, and the Grail destroyed him, as restitution for the destruction of the Axe's loved ones.
+Hieronymus claims that the powers served by the [[Sisterhood of the Triple Knot]] made an arrangement: the [[Thunderskin]] loved [[The Malachite|the Yew]], and [[The Red Grail|The Grail]] destroyed him, as restitution for the destruction of the Axe's loved ones.
 Hieronymus' writing becomes incoherent with rage at this point.
 ### Study Complete Description
 I've Read...